Bourbon Sweet Potato Casserole

 Make the Sweet Potato Casserole Streusel Topping

-Make sure your pecans are actually chopped.
+Make sure your pecans are chopped.
 If they aren’t, it will be a little more challenging to get a consistent crumb to this topping.

 Pro tip!